-Configure Function To define the transaction files (up to 6) to be used and the data Transaction length for each transaction file.
-Once the data length is defined, Files the system will reserve space for the program.
+Configure Transaction Files • Function To define the transaction files (up to 6) to be used and the data length for each transaction file.
+Once the data length is defined, the system will reserve space for the program.
 If the space is larger than needed, it would be a waste.
 On the other hand, when space is insufficient, data will be truncated to fit in.
-You may choose to create transaction file(s) on SD card.
+For 8200/8400/8700, you may choose to create transaction file(s) on SD card.
 "Share file space with other applications" is enabled by default, which means the same transaction file will not be deleted after new program is downloaded.
-If disabled, the user can get larger file system size.
-Click "Configure" on the menu bar and select "Configure Transaction Files".
-In the pop-up window, check the box to enable Operation the use of a transaction file, and type the data length for each enabled transaction file.
-Function DBF 🕨 To define the DBF files (up to 5) to be used and the IDX files for Create each DBF file.
-Files You may choose to create DBF file(s) on SD card.
+If disabled, the user can get larger file system size. • Operation Click "Configure" on the menu bar and select "Configure Transaction Files".
+In the pop-up window, check the box to enable the use of a transaction file, and type the data length for each enabled transaction file.
+Create DBF Files Function To define the DBF files (up to 5) to be used and the IDX files for each DBF file.
+For 8200/8400/8700, you may choose to create DBF file(s) on SD card.
 "Share file space with other applications" is enabled by default, which means the same DBF file will not be deleted after new program is downloaded.
-If disabled, the user can get larger file system size.
-Operation Click "Configure" on the menu bar and select "Create DBF Files".
-In the pop-up window, type the total record length for each DBF file and define the offset and length for the IDX files.
-Barcode Function To configure the system parameters for barcode symbologies and Settings scanner performance.
-Operation Click "Configure" on the menu bar and select "Barcode Settings".
-In the pop-up window, check the box to enable the decodability of the target mobile computer for a particular barcode symbology.
+If disabled, the user can get larger file system size. • Operation Click "Configure" on the menu bar and select "Create DBF Files".
+In the pop-up window, type the total record length for each DBF file and define the key offset and key length for the IDX files.
+Please note that the specified Record Length here should exactly equal the maximum record length of the lookup file.
+Barcode Setting Function To configure the system parameters for barcode symbologies and scanner performance. • Operation Click "Configure" on the menu bar and select "Barcode Setting".
+In the pop-up window, check the box to enable the decidability of the target mobile computer for a particular barcode symbology.
 For the description of each barcode setting, please refer to Appendix I & II.
-RFID Function To configure the RFID settings including TAG types to be Settings read/written, start byte, and maximum length.
-Operation Click "Configure" on the menu bar and select "RFID Settings".
-In type and the related start byte/max. length.
+Note: When exi ting the BAS IC Compiler or opening another file, if the current file has not